 This article originally appeared on VICE Greece.

-It's likely you're spending your Easter among family, chocolate, soft-boiled eggs, hard-boiled eggs, poached eggs – and you might even slip in a quiet church service.
-But for many people in Greece, the Easter weekend means getting out the fireworks and homemade bombs, and almost setting your town on fire in the name of tradition.
+It's likely that you're spending your Easter among family, eating chocolate and hard-boiled eggs.
+You might even slip in a quiet church service.
+But for many people in Greece, the Easter weekend means getting out the fireworks and homemade bombs and almost setting your town on fire in the name of tradition.

 As a reminder of how very different your Easter weekend could be, here is a roundup of the most dangerous fireworks-based Easter traditions from across Greece.